Oahu’s Porsche enthusiasts are just how you’d imagine them to be; it’s one of the few places you’ll see a GT3RS driver step out in flip-flops.

 In David Bui @honolulutimeco’s case it’s emblematic of a conscious approach to life, what he believes is the Hawaii way.
 David doesn’t try to force a narrative; he operates peacefully, and with respect, making the most of what comes.

-16 years ago, having walked into his local Porsche dealer, David was offered a drive in a silver 911 with big brakes and a wing.
+16 years ago, having walked into his local Porsche dealer, David was offered a drive in a silver 911 with a wing and big brakes.
 His reaction was to politely decline as he certainly couldn’t afford it.
+The salesman told him “You should drive it, it’ll change your life”.

 And it did, he immediately started saving for a Cayman, which he got and loved.

 Years later David returned, ready for a GT3 of his own.
 As fate would have it there was not only a GT3 on the market, but the very car that he’d driven and fallen in love with years before.
-This being the GT Silver 997.1 that he cherishes to this day.
+This being the GT Silver 997.1 he cherishes to this day.

 Through Porsche, David has met friends and clients, many of whom are both.
 He thinks his car choices reflect his broader sensibilities, with taste and attention to detail central to his work in the watch business.